shelleywong/CSCI211-Course-Materials/Programs/program04.md

 * Deploy a Linked List in an application
 * Implement a Stack
 * Learn postfix notation
-* Practice using cin.peek()
+* Practice using cin.peek(), validating input, and working with input from the standard input stream
 * Practice catching errors

 ## Overview

 > The stack used in this assignment was created in Lab 7.
 Follow the [Lab 7 instructions](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab07.md) to create and test your stack.

 The standard form of equations, 2 + 4, is called *infix* because the *operator* (+ in this example) is "in" the middle of the *operands* (2 and 4 in this example).
 This form has the drawback of not being able to control the order in which the operators are applied without using parentheses.
-For example, if you want 2 + 4 multiplied by 5, you have to write (2+4)*5.
+For example, if you want 2 plus 4 multiplied by 5, you have to write (2+4)*5.
 While this is easy to do in a programming language, it is difficult to do on a standard calculator.<br>

 Postfix notation (also called Reverse Polish Notation or RPN) is much better suited for calculators.
 In postfix notation, the operator goes after the operand.
 For example, the equation 2 4 + means 2 plus 4, and the expression 2 4 + 5 * means to first apply + to 2 and 4 and then apply * to the result of 2 + 4 and 5.
 The result is (2 + 4) * 5 and you didn't have to type in the "(" and ")".<br>